NikRoe/capstone-project/README.md

-# Hello and welcome to the App Seriesly
+# Welcome to the App Seriesly - Capstone Project

 With Seriesly you can keep track of your watch progress in over 7000 series.